 When people think of Italian food, they often think of pasta, along with chicken, veal, and eggplant dishes.
 But there is more out there than the very familiar (and usually very good) Italian-American fare that includes such dishes as veal marsala, eggplant parmigiana, spaghetti and meatballs, and the like.
 Indeed, both Northern and Southern Italian cuisine can focus more on seafood, with the latter also including Sicilian fare which is heavily influenced by the sea.
-The Boston area doesn't have all that many Italian seafood spots--nor does it have a lot of Sicilian restaurants--but there is a place in Somerville's Davis Square called Out of the Blue that embraces both, and, along with the wonderful Pescatore in nearby Ball Square, helps make this city a prime destination for lovers of Italian/Sicilian food and seafood alike.
+The Boston area doesn't have all that many Italian seafood spots--nor does it have a lot of Sicilian restaurants--but there is a place in Somerville's Davis Square called Out of the Blue that embraces both, and, now that the wonderful Pescatore in nearby Ball Square has closed, this really is one of the few games in town now for lovers of Italian/Sicilian seafood.

 Out of the Blue is located toward the eastern edge of Davis Square where Summer Street forks off from Elm Street.
 Because it sits along the very start of Summer Street (even though it has an Elm Street address), the foot traffic here is just slightly less than the part of Elm Street cutting through the heart of the square, so the restaurant is not quite as "front and center" as places such as The Burren or Mike's.
 Out of the Blue is also easy to miss because it is right next to The Painted Burro and The Burro Bar and almost feels like it is part of those two places, especially since the signage is not overly prominent.
 From the outside, the dining spot looks rather small, but the interior is actually relatively spacious because it extends pretty far back.
 The front has several tables set up while the middle section has a bar along the right side and a couple of rows of tables to the left, and further back there is a small nook-like area with a few more tables set up.
 Ocean-themed murals, old-fashioned looking wall lights, and extensive use of blonde woods help make Out of the Blue a very attractive place, and it feels almost serene even when the bar area is busy.

-About as impressive a restaurant as you will find in Somerville, Out of the Blue is a true gem that does not seem to get the recognition it deserves, but then again, neither does Pescatore, so perhaps it has something to do with diners preferring Italian restaurants that lean more heavily toward pasta and meat dishes.
+About as impressive a restaurant as you will find in Somerville, Out of the Blue remains a true gem that does not seem to get the recognition it deserves, but then again, neither did Pescatore when it was around, so perhaps it has something to do with diners preferring Italian restaurants that lean more heavily toward pasta and meat dishes.
 Whatever the case, if you like Italian (and/or Sicilian) food and you also have a craving for all kinds of fish and shellfish, this humble little Davis Square spot will have to be on your list of places to try.